Little-Podi/AdaWorld/docs/ADAPTATION.md

 # World Model Adaptation

+### DMLab and Minecraft datasets

-In our paper, we borrow the mini DMLab and Minecraft datasets from [Diffusion Forcing](https://github.com/buoyancy99/diffusion-forcing) for world model adaptation experiments (be aware of the different action indices of these two when processing the data).
+In our paper, we borrow the data source from [TECO](https://github.com/wilson1yan/teco) for world model adaptation experiments.
+If you only need a few samples, you can also try the mini sets from [Diffusion Forcing](https://github.com/buoyancy99/diffusion-forcing), as downloading the TECO datasets may take a couple of days.

+Be aware of the different action indices of these two when processing the data.
+The actions should be extracted as follows: `npz_data["action"][:-1]` for DMLab and `npz_data["action"][1:]` for Minecraft.

 ### For environments with discrete action spaces